HariniPriya2009/IDAI101-1000410--Harini-Priya_Karthikeyan-/README.md

     identifies the class and grades.(1st to 12th)

 10.lib:
-     identifies the loctaion of the libary
+     identifies different words of libary

 11.Science:
-    identifie the location of the labs(chemistrylab, physics lab, and biology lab)
+    identifie the  labs(chemistrylab, physics lab, and biology lab)

 Sample Response: